serega170584/infusemedia_js_counter/README.md

 - We can see directories js, src, index.html inside frontend directory. main.php and dump.sql with other code files inside backend directory.

-- We can also delete stop docker compose
+- We can also stop docker compose

         docker-compose down